 Out-of-network physicians and facilities do not have this arraignment.
 In most cases, a patient will pay more out-of-pocket expense if they choose an out-of-network provider.

 Even if a person’s preferred treatment center appears to be out-of-network, coverage may still be provided.
 Drug and alcohol rehab centers perform a verification of benefits as part of admission, and the results can vary if the verification is not performed correctly.
 Call Addiction Campuses today for a verification of benefits you can trust.

 How To Find Drug And Alcohol Rehab Centers That Accept UnitedHealthcare

-- Call Addiction Campuses for an immediate verification of benefits.
+- Call Addiction Campuses for immediate verification of benefits.
 Addiction Campuses can answer questions about insurance and addiction treatment and perform a no-obligation verification of insurance benefits on your behalf.

 - Contact the insurance provider by using the phone number on the back of the insurance card or by visiting the provider’s website.
 A representative will be able to match you to an in-network drug and alcohol rehab center.

 - Call the treatment center you or your loved one is interested in.
 The treatment center’s admissions team can answer questions about covered services.